 I found the pennant banner at Hobby Lobby for a few dollars and then added some cardstock letters I had in my scrapbooking stash.
 I love that I can reuse it over and over for lots of parties!

 Even if you aren’t serving a lot of food or desserts, I think it is all in how you display them.
 The skittles and licorice wouldn’t have looked as cute if I hadn’t taken the 10 minutes it took to separate them.
 They make a bigger impact in large blocks of color.
 The slushy punch is rainbow sherbet with Sprite – YUM!

-I combined two ideas for the cupcakes I found while hunting for inspiration.
-The cupcakes and a tutorial can be found here.
-And the decor and other really cute ideas for rainbow themed parties can be found here.
+After finding two cupcake ideas while hunting for inspiration, I combined the two ideas.
 I love Marci Coombs, I don’t know her but I stalk her blog and secretly wish we were neighbors. 🙂 The printable toppers were FREE and can be found here along with a ton of other really cute free printables.